 The public and local community groups are invited to these free events.
 Cleanup volunteers (individuals and organizations) must register to receive a free lunch, and other gifts and benefits.

-Saturday, May 19, in Batavia Meet at the Blackard Skate-park (east side of Rt.
+Saturday, May 11, 9am – 12pm in Batavia – Co-sponsored with the City of Batavia.
+Meet at the Blackard Skate-park (east side of Rt.
 25 1/3 mile south of Wilson St.)

 Fill out the form below to volunteer for a clean up.

 Reducing the Fox River’s Annual “Litter Load”

 “We are all friends of our Fox River.
 Friends help each other in in hard times, and celebrate with them in good times.” says President Gary Swick.
 “Helping to heal our river by removing trash is important.
 This year, we are inviting community organizations and residents to join us in several riverside celebrations of our community’s most important resource.”

 For many years Friends of the Fox River has coordinated river cleanups with towns, fire and police departments and other community groups from Algonquin to Yorkville.
 It’s tough to cleanup in the winter cold or summer heat, so we typically run our cleanups in the spring and fall.
 And while spring high water or floods can delay spring cleanups, collecting the trash accumulated over the winter, before the warm weather and crowds arrive, are usually the most effective and productive.